nfeifel/analytics/README.md

 # analytics
-This is where I store my work for ad hoc projects that focus on exploratory data analysis
+this is where I store my work for ad hoc projects that focus on exploratory data analysis

-### Primary languages used
+### primary languages used
 * Python
 * R

-## Tools used
+## tools used
 * Jupyter notebook